Baht expected to skim 34.50 per dollar

 The baht is expected to test a low of around 34.50 per US dollar over the next month amid heightened uncertainty following the US announcement of reciprocal tariffs of 37% on Thai imports.

-The baht hit its weakest level in 2.5 months on Thursday, reaching 34.38 per dollar in trade, mainly attributed to the impact of tariffs.
+The baht hit its weakest level in 2.5 months yesterday, reaching 34.38 per dollar in trade, mainly attributed to the impact of tariffs.

 Ms Kanjana said the US tariff on Thailand would have a significant and widespread impact on the Thai economy, increasing uncertainties in the months ahead that will pressure the baht to depreciate against the dollar, despite some support from rising global gold prices.